kennytilton/learning-datomic/README.md

     `mvn -v`

-    If you get useful response, skip ahead.
+    If you get useful response, skip to step #4 to install `dev-local`.

 2. Install `maven`: